Textual Healing PR Edinburgh Fringe roster 2024

 1 – 25 August (not 12)

-For his debut Edinburgh Fringe solo hour, Libyan Arab stand-up, Mustafa Algiyadi explores how moving to Europe messed with his concept of belonging and identity.
+For his debut Edinburgh Fringe solo hour, German-based Libyan stand-up, Mustafa Algiyadi, explores how moving to Europe messed with his concept of belonging and identity.
 Discovering that the cultural differences between the two “worlds” are bigger than he thought, Mustafa finds himself dealing with some absurd and uncomfortable situations.
-Mustafa’s credits include opening for Reggie Watts, touring across Europe, and selling out Brighton Fringe shows after founding the first weekly English comedy night in Munich.

 Keywords: Belonging, Integration, Cultural differences, Spirituality/Religion, Relationships, Privilege.